maminyazdi/DA4RDM_Vis_ProcessBased/README.md

 ```

 ## Output
-All the above executions invokes the function **process_vis** with the passed parameter values.The fitness values are calculated and returned by the function.
-The generated vizualization is saved onto the local repository of the program using the package.
-Finally a path is returned for the saved image.
+All the above executions invokes the function **process_vis** with the passed parameter values.
+The fitness values are calculated and returned by the function.
+The vizualization is generated and saved onto the local repository of the program using the package.
+The function finally returns the path for the saved image file as shown below:

 ```python
 C:\Users\avina\anaconda3\lib\site-packages\DA4RDM_Vis_ProcessBased\Radarchart.png